markfinger/unfort/src/kv-cache/README.md

 cache.events.on('error', (err) => { });
 ```

-`key` should be a string.
-Keys are murmur hashed to produce consistent mappings.
+`key` should be a string or an array of strings.
+Keys are hashed with murmur to produce
+consistent mappings.

 `value` should be a JSON-serializable value.